MahmoudAshours/Copia/README.md

 Also , all above statistics are supported by different kind of charts .

 ## Upcoming features :
-- [ ] Connect it to cloud database.
+- [ ] Connect Copia to cloud database.
 - [ ] The user could add an audio to every page.
 - [ ] A marker to mark certain parts in the page.
 - [ ] Changes in UI.